General Information about IAS Certification Process.

 - In the event of a request for assessment being terminated whether by notice, default or otherwise the IAS Certificate of Approval issued pursuant hereto shall forthwith become invalid and the customer shall cease to use the same and return to IAS all documentation and other matters issued pursuant thereto or bearing an indication of such Certificate of Approval.

 14.1.
-Organization whereby warrants and covenants with IAS that it will at all times during the subsistence of these terms and conditions comply with all reasonable requirements necessary for the issuance of the Certificate of Approval including (but without prejudice to the generality thereof) all statutes, rules, regulations issued by any statutory or any other competent authority, all recommendations, codes and similar matters issued by any authority, pursuant to which or in compliance of which or for the purpose of which the Certificate of Approval is issued or such other reasonable requirements of IAS as are necessary to enable the Certificate of Approval to be issued and maintained in force in conformity with standards of high quality of certification.
+Organization whereby warrants and covenants with IAS that it will at all times during the subsistence of these terms and conditions comply with all reasonable requirements necessary for the issuance of the Certificate of Approval including (but without prejudice to the generality thereof) all statutes, rules, regulations issued by any statutory or any other competent authority, all recommendations, codes and similar matters issued by any authority, under which or in compliance of which or for which the Certificate of Approval is issued or such other reasonable requirements of IAS as are necessary to enable the Certificate of Approval to be issued and maintained in force in conformity with standards of high quality of certification.

 Certificates and Use of Logo(S) And Complaints Procedure

 15.1.
 Upon successful completion of Initial Assessment IAS shall issue Certificate(s) of Approval to the organization detailing the quality Standard(s) to which assessment was made, declaring the scope of supply.
-The Certificate(s) of approval is/are valid for a period of three years from the date of issue subject to satisfactory maintenance of the quality systems through surveillance audits.
+The Certificate(s) of approval is/are valid for three years from the date of issue subject to satisfactory maintenance of the quality systems through surveillance audits.

 15.2.
 Certification under this scheme does not imply certification of the organization’s product or service and does not, therefore, exempt him from his legal obligations.